History of Bangladesh: Fourth caretaker regime (2006–2008)

-Hasina administration (2009 – present)
+Hasina administration (2009–2024)

 Within two months of assuming office, Sheikh Hasina's second government faced the BDR Mutiny, which provoked tensions with sections of the military.
 Hasina successfully tackled the threat from mutineers and enraged elements in the military.
 She formed the international crimes tribunal to prosecute surviving Bengali Islamist collaborators of the 1971 genocide.
 The tribunal has criticism over its fairness and impartiality.
-Most of its convicted and executed war criminals are senior leaders of the Jamaat-e-Islami, a party accused of opposing Bangladesh's independence and aiding Pakistan during the genocide.

 An anti-terror crackdown dramatically improved relations with neighbouring India.
 Bangladesh and India have increasingly focused on regional connectivity and trade.

 In 2010, the Supreme Court of Bangladesh reaffirmed secularism as a fundamental principle in the constitution.
 The war crimes tribunal mobilised public opinion in favour of secularism, which was manifested in the March 2013 Shahbag protests.
 In response, a huge Islamist mobilisation also took place led by the Hefazat-e-Islam group in May 2013.

 The intense bickering between the League and BNP, often dubbed the Battle of the Begums, has continued.
 The Hasina government abolished the provision of caretaker government in the constitution through the controversial Fifteenth Amendment.
 The move was seen by the BNP as an attempt to corrupt the election process in favour of the League.

 In 2013, the hard-line, right-wing, Islamic party, Jamaat-e-Islami was banned from registering and therefore contesting in elections by the High Court, citing their charter violates the constitution.
 Street violence between the League, BNP and the Jamaat intensified in the run up to the general election.
 In 2014, the general elections were boycotted by the BNP.
 The elections were criticized by the United States, United Kingdom, European Union and the United Nations.
 Sheikh Hasina was sworn in for a third tenure as prime minister.